sifat-ur-rahman/HealthCare-Server/README.md

 ## Technologies

-NodeJS: Used for server-side application development.
+- **NodeJS:** Used for server-side application development.
-Express: A minimal and flexible Node.js web application framework used to build APIs and manage routes.
+- **Express:** A minimal and flexible Node.js web application framework used to build APIs and manage routes.
-Prisma: ORM (Object-Relational Mapping) tool for efficient interaction with the PostgreSQL database.
+- **Prisma:** ORM (Object-Relational Mapping) tool for efficient interaction with the PostgreSQL database.
-PostgreSQL: Relational database management system for secure and scalable data management.
+- **PostgreSQL:** Relational database management system for secure and scalable data management.
-Agora.io (via WEB RTC): A third-party service for real-time audio and video communication between doctors and patients.

 ## **Getting Started**